Konstantinos Andreadis

 PhD Student

-We will develop image analysis techniques to extract orientational fields, flux, and other relevant elements from 3D dynamic microscopy images.
-In parallel, we will create theoretical models and simulations to inform, validate, and hopefully predict future experimental observations.
-Perturbations in experimental conditions will also be applied, such as confinement using a flexible spherical capsule or interfering with stem cell biochemical signals.
+We will develop image analysis techniques to extract the orientational fields, cell velocities and other quantities from 3D dynamic microscopy images.
+In parallel, we will create theoretical models and simulations to validate and predict future experimental observations.
+Experimental conditions will be varied as well by introducing confinement and/or interfering with biochemical signals.
+Through this interdisciplinary joint project, we aim to understand the role of active nematics in developing tissues.

-My physics journey began in 2019 with a BSc at TU Delft, where I developed a passion for biophysics through a thesis on protein sequencing in the Cees Dekker lab.
+My physics journey began in 2019 with a BSc at TU Delft, concluded by a thesis on protein sequencing in the Cees Dekker lab.
 In 2024 I graduated with an MSc in Physics from Leiden University, specialising in biophysics research with a Casimir Pre-PhD degree.
 I worked on a light-sheet fluorescence microscope with Thomas Schmidt and developed an image analysis pipeline to study Septin-membrane interactions in GUVs with Gijsje Koenderink.
-My MSc thesis in the Silke Henkes group in collaboration with the Schmidt Lab focused on the collective migration in tumoroids, leading to a new model of 3D cellular migration in the ECM using pair-wise defined activity.
+My MSc thesis in the Silke Henkes group in collaboration with the Schmidt Lab focused on the collective migration in tumoroids, leading to a novel model of 3D cellular migration in the ECM using pair-wise defined activity.

 I started my joint PhD in the Roux lab and Salbreux group in October 2024.